The 7 O'Clock News: The 7 O'Clock News

-As part of a schedule reshuffle on 7 July 2003, the programme was moved to the 7:00 pm timeslot and rebranded as The 7 O'Clock News, now becoming the first programme to broadcast on BBC Three each evening after handing over from the CBBC channel.
+As part of a schedule change on 7 July 2003, the programme was moved to the 7:00 pm timeslot and rebranded as The 7 O'Clock News, it became the first programme to broadcast on BBC Three each evening after CBBC went off-air.
 Liquid News was moved to 8:00 pm on the same evening, having previously run in said timeslot.

-It was announced in January 2004 that The 7 O'Clock News would be revamped sometime that year as a half-hour programme intended to become BBC Three's early evening equivalent to Newsnight, the late evening current affairs programme broadcast on BBC Two.
-It was announced in March 2004 that PM presenter Eddie Mair would front the revamped programme.
+It was announced in January 2004 that The 7 O'Clock News would be retooled sometime that year as a half-hour programme intended to become BBC Three's early evening equivalent to Newsnight, the nightly current affairs programme broadcast on BBC Two.
+It was announced in March 2004 that PM presenter Eddie Mair would present the relaunched programme.

 The relaunched version of The 7 O'Clock News with Mair was launched on 10 May 2004.
 In addition to the new presenter and extended runtime, there was also a new logo and a larger studio set.

 A report into the BBC's digital output authored by Professor Patrick Barwise released in October 2004 was highly critical of the programme, saying that it "achieves nothing and attracts tiny audiences" and that it should be replaced by new science, current affairs and business programmes.

-For two weeks starting on 14 March 2005, The 7 O'Clock News was moved to a new timeslot, 8:30 pm, and was temporarily rebranded as BBC3 News.
-This was to make way for the satirical show The Comic Side of 7 Days and episodes of Liquid Assets (a spin-off from the by-then defunct Liquid News) which filled the 7:00 pm slot during the two-week period.
-After this period was over, the programme returned to 7:00 pm and regained its previous title.
+For two weeks starting on 14 March 2005, The 7 O'Clock News was moved to a new timeslot, 8:30 pm, and was temporarily rebranded as BBC3 News, in order for the satirical show The Comic Side of 7 Days and episodes of Liquid Assets (a spin-off from Liquid News, which was cancelled the previous year), to fill the 7:00 pm slot during the two-week period.
+After this period ended, the programme returned to 7:00 pm and reverted to its previous title.

-Axing
+Cancellation

-The BBC announced on 21 October 2005 that The 7 O'Clock News had been axed and would broadcast its final edition at the end of the year.
+On 21 October 2005, the BBC announced that The 7 O'Clock News had been cancelled and would broadcast its final edition at the end of the year.
 This was caused by the heavy criticism of the programme in the Barwise report and the BBC's own research undertaken earlier that year.
-Stuart Murphy, the BBC Three controller said the show had "fought its corner" against "intense competition".
-He stood down from the role of BBC Three controller the day before the programme was axed.
+Stuart Murphy, the BBC Three controller, said the show had "fought its corner" against "intense competition".
+He resigned from the role of BBC Three controller the day before the programme was cancelled.

-The last edition of The 7 O'Clock News was broadcast on 2 December 2005, and would be replaced by "high quality factual programming" for 2006.
-BBC Three continued to provide news output with 60 Seconds which continued until the linear channel closed down in February 2016.
-Since its return to linear television in 2022, BBC Three's news output is made up of a short-form youth-oriented bulletin known as The Catch Up.
+The last edition of The 7 O'Clock News was broadcast on 2 December 2005, and was replaced by "high quality factual programming" for 2006.
+BBC Three continued to provide news output with 60 Seconds which continued until the linear channel closed and moved online in February 2016.
+Since its return to linear television in 2022, BBC Three's news output consists of a short-form youth-oriented bulletin known as The Catch Up.